Free Shipping on Orders $35+

 When to Water Pepper Seedlings

-Wait, don't water yet!
-If you've just removed the dome, chances are the seedlings still have plenty of water.
-Keep in mind that the chili pepper likely originated from central Mexico, where it almost certainly experienced extended periods of drought.
-Watch your plants and trays and look for signs that the soil is getting dry.
-On the outer edges of the tray, the soil may begin to pull away from the container walls or the leaves may begin to droop.
-If this happens, then by all means, water.
-If you are going to be away for several hours and you know the plants will get thirsty, then water pre-emptively.
-The goal is to give the plants enough water, while allowing the soil surface to dry between waterings.
-If the soil surface remains wet, algae and fungi will begin to grow on the soil surface, creating a thick algal or fungal mat that prevents water absorption.
+Rather than watering on a schedule, watch your trays and plants for cues.
+Along the outer edges of the tray, the soil may begin to pull away from the container walls, or the leaves may just start to lose their perk.
+When you see those signs, it’s time to water.
+If you’re going to be away for several hours and know the plants will get thirsty, watering preemptively is fine.
+The goal is to give the plants enough water while allowing the soil surface to dry between waterings.
+If the surface stays wet, algae and fungi can begin to grow, forming a crust that prevents water from absorbing into the soil.

-Despite our best efforts, some algal and fungal growth is common.
-If it becomes such a problem that water is running off the top of the top of the soil and down the sides of the container without penetrating the soil, it may be time to intervene.
-Gently scrape the top of the soil with a fork to break up the crust.
-Don't go so deep as to damage the roots, just rough it up a bit to create a path for water to enter.
+Despite best efforts, some algal or fungal growth is common.
+If it becomes severe enough that water runs off the surface and down the sides of the container without soaking in, it’s time to intervene.
+Gently scrape the soil surface with a fork to break up the crust—just enough to open a pathway for water, without disturbing the roots below.

 When to Fertilize Peppers